 - Use deep edging to keep out lawn grass.

 Plan for a variety of shapes, sizes, and kinds of plants to give vertical structure to your garden.

 - Design for color palettes and seasonal blooms.

 - Add habitat features like hollowed boulders that catch rainwater for birds to drink and bathe in.

 Steward your native plant garden with tender loving care.

 - Enhance with brush piles that hide birds and shelter other wildlife too.

 - Add ornamental structures that provide safe areas for birds to rest for a bit.

-Focus on plants that support high variety and quantity of bird food.
+Focus on plants for birds that support a wide variety and quantity of food.

 - Native Sunflowers, Asters, and Coneflowers produce seeds for songbirds.